No. 24 Wisconsin survives Illinois State after 2-week break

 - Oops!Something went wrong.Please try again later.

-MADISON, Wis.
-(AP) Steven Crowl had a career-high 21 points and nine rebounds, and No. 24 Wisconsin struggled to put away Illinois State, winning 89-85 on Wednesday night in its first game after a two-week break because of COVID-19.
+MADISON, Wis.- Steven Crowl had a career-high 21 points and nine rebounds, and No. 24 Wisconsin struggled to put away Illinois State, winning 89-85 on Wednesday night in its first game after a two-week break because of COVID-19.

 Johnny Davis, the Badgers’ leading scorer, had 20 points on 6-of-23 shooting and 11 rebounds.
 Second-leading scorer Brad Davison was held to seven points on 1-of-9 shooting.